ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 #### Use Ubuntu cloud images

-In order to speedup installation of a new VM, you can also use a pre-installed Linux image.
+In order to speed up the installation of a new VM, you can also use a pre-installed Linux image.
 For example, we want to deploy an Ubuntu 18.04 cloud image using QEMU.
 Download the image from https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img.
 Please, note that such cloud images use Cloud-init VM initialization.
 Thus, you need to configure such cloud-init parameters.